-I love the Ficus Audrey (here’s why.)
+I love a Ficus Audrey.
 But today I’m sharing a few thoughts about a tree that is so popular even your dad knows her.
-The Fiddle Leaf Fig is a beautiful plant that’s super popular (and has been for a while now).
+The Fiddle-Leaf Fig tree is a beautiful plant that’s super popular (and has been for a while now).

 I just love their large dramatic leaves and the way they add so much depth and dimension to any corner of a room.
 These popular houseplants also get super tall.
 The best part?
-They’re not too hard to take care of if ya just keep a few things in mind.
+It’s not too hard to take proper care of your ficus elastic if ya just keep a few things in mind.

 I know some of ya have trouble with them.
-So here’s a quick rundown on how to take care of a fiddle leaf fig with ease:
+So here’s a quick rundown on how to grow a fiddle leaf fig tree indoors with ease:

-As soon as you bring your precious fiddle home, it’s important that you repot them with fresh potting soil immediately.
+As soon as you bring your precious fiddle-leaf fig plant, it’s important that you repot them with fresh indoor potting mix soil immediately.

 Although the plastic growing pot that the fiddle leaf fig comes in when you purchase it is designed to reduce the plant’s risk of getting root rot, it increases the plant’s risk of drying out and suffering enormously.
-These roots of these indoor trees grow fast.
+The roots of these indoor trees grow fast and produce large leaves because of it.

-Just be sure to provide drainage in the pot either by ensuring your pot has holes in the bottom, or by placing big stones or debris at the bottom so the roots don’t sit in water at the bottom.
-This is really important – make sure you transplant into a large enough pit with drainage.
+Just be sure to provide drainage in the pot either by ensuring your pot has holes in the bottom, or by placing big stones or debris at the bottom so the roots don’t sit in soggy soil to prevent leaf drop.
+This is really important – make sure you transplant into a large enough pit with drainage and consider adding a moisture meter to keep an eye on the bottom of the pot to ensure the right conditions are met.

 Opt for a pot size that is wider by 2 inches and add stones (around 3 inches) to the bottom, thus preventing rot by allowing drainage.
 Then you can start adding potting soil, pushing it to the edges but making sure to leave a hole in the middle of the fresh soil (where you’ll place the root ball).